What Is Homeopathic Medicine? Misconceptions Debunked

-In both of these cases, homeopaths will refer a patient to a doctor, hospital, or nutritionist to help with patient with his or her respective obstacle to cure, which will then allow the homeopath to treat the person more efficiently than before.
+In cases like these, homeopaths will refer a patient to a doctor, hospital, or nutritionist to help with patient with his or her respective obstacle to cure.
+This will allow the homeopath to treat the person more efficiently than before.

 What Is Homeopathic Medicine?
 Summary